saitradi/heart-disease-prediction-xai-fairness/README.md

 ![XGBoost](https://img.shields.io/badge/XGBoost-ML-green)
 ![SHAP](https://img.shields.io/badge/SHAP-XAI-orange)

-This project investigates the use of machine learning for heart disease prediction using the Cleveland Heart Disease dataset.
+This project explores the use of machine learning for cardiovascular risk prediction using clinical data, with a strong focus on explainability and fairness in clinical decision support systems.
+It uses for this purpose the Cleveland Heart Disease Dataset (DOI: https://doi.org/10.24432/C52P4X)
 The objective is not only to build an accurate predictive model, but also to understand its decision-making process and evaluate its fairness across demographic groups.
+Such approaches could support clinicians in identifying high-risk patients while ensuring transparency and equity in decision-making.

 The project includes: